This is part of a series of posts on Romans. Click here for the contents page.

 Regarding the faithful believers of the past, God destined for them before that something would happen to them: that they would be ‘conformed to the image of his Son’.
 The reason for this was to get a family of brothers and sisters ready in advance for Jesus, so that Jesus would (in the future from their perspective – hence the future orientation) be ‘the firstborn among many brothers and sisters’.
 I take this as referring to Jesus being the first to be born into resurrection life.
 After his resurrection, Jesus is referred to as being the ‘firstborn from among the dead’ (Col 1:18) and the ‘firstfruits of those who have fallen asleep’ (1 Cor 15:20).
 At the time of Jesus’ resurrection, although he was the first to be “born”, he already had many brothers and sisters because there already were many faithful believers already “asleep” (i.e. who had already died before the time of Jesus’ resurrection).
 This is why Jesus was ‘the firstborn among many brothers and sisters’.
 The number of faithful believers who are “asleep” is increasing as more Christians reach the end of their lives.
 When Jesus returns, all of these people together – Jesus’ brothers and sisters – will be “born” into resurrection life.

-“ And those whom he destined before he also named, and those whom he named he also justified, and those whom he justified he also glorified.”
+“ And those whom he destined before he also called, and those whom he called he also justified, and those whom he justified he also glorified.”

-Verse 30 continues to speak of the faithful believers who died in the past, to show that all things worked out for good for them: they were named, justified and glorified.
+Verse 30 continues to speak of the faithful believers who died in the past, to show that all things worked out for good for them: they were ‘called’ (i.e. “appointed” – see above regarding verse 28) by God as his own people, they were ‘justified’ and they were ‘glorified’.
 Jesus said: ‘Did not the Messiah have to suffer these things and then enter his glory?’
 (Luke 24:26).
 The pattern is suffering in life and then glory through death.
 This pattern is repeated by present believers, as Paul states in Romans 8:17: ‘provided we suffer with him in order that we may also be glorified with him’.
 Present believers can look back to believers from the past who have already completed their time of suffering and have reached glory with Christ (having held firm in their faith until death), while those present believers are still undergoing present sufferings and are still looking forward to their future glory.
-Paul uses the past tense ‘glorified’ in verse 30 because he is looking back to past generations who have already reached glory.
+Paul uses the same tense for every verb in verse 30, and these are consistently translated as past tense in English, including the final verb, ‘glorified’, because he is looking back to past generations who have already reached glory.
 Glory is a future reality for those currently still alive (8:17).
+The people from past generations have reached glory through suffering in a way that mirrors what Jesus did, which is why they have been ‘conformed to the image of his Son’ (verse 29).
+The fact they have reached glory shows that all things did indeed ‘work together for good’ for them (verse 28).

 Hebrews 2:9-10 also speaks of suffering and glory: